Formal Verification of Minimax Algorithms: Introduction

 \section{Introduction}

 Game tree search algorithms, such as minimax and its optimization via alpha-beta pruning, compute optimal moves by recursively evaluating all possible outcomes under the assumption of perfect play.
 These algorithms assign values to game states based on the principle that one player seeks to maximize the evaluation, while the opponent seeks to minimize it.
 The alpha-beta pruning technique, which may significantly improve the efficiency of minimax by pruning branches that cannot affect the final decision, was analyzed in detail by Knuth and Moore in their seminal work~\cite{KnuthM75}.
 Various theoretical frameworks have been applied to minimax and related algorithms, including lattice theory~\cite{BirdH87} and AND/OR tree representations~\cite{Stockman79}.
 Several variations of alpha-beta pruning exist.
 In~\cite{KnuthM75}, the \emph{fail-hard} variant of alpha-beta pruning is discussed, while Fishburn introduced \emph{fail-soft} variants in~\cite{Fishburn80,Fishburn83}.
 More recently, Nipkow et al.\ have verified implementations of several minimax variants in a functional programming setting using the Isabelle proof assistant~\cite{nipkow2024functional}.
 Their work includes a verified transposition-table-based algorithm, but only in the setting of depth-unlimited search.
 This setting avoids many of the subtleties that arise in depth-limited search, where partially explored subtrees and varying depths complicate the formulation and verification of correctness criteria for transposition table usage.
 In this paper, we focus on the formal verification of minimax and negamax~\cite{Stockman79} algorithms in an imperative setting using Dafny, a programming language and verifier designed for writing provably correct programs~\cite{Leino10}.
 Dafny is grounded in Floyd-Hoare logic and supports automated reasoning through constructs such as preconditions, postconditions, assertions, loop invariants, and lemmas.
-Beyond basic minimax, negamax, and alpha-beta, we also verify depth-limited variants and explore extensions that incorporate transposition tables, a widely used optimization in practical game-playing engines.
-Transposition-table-based algorithms are known to be subtle and error-prone, and even small implementation differences can lead to incorrect behavior.
-Our work shows how formal verification can provide a robust foundation for understanding and reasoning about their correctness.